|Assistant Headteacher, SENDCo||Mrs Helen Ashton-Braithwaite|

 The Achievement Team Leader, who is a Specialist Leader in Education for SEN, works closely with the feeder primary schools and meets with the students and parents of those who may need extra support following their transition to secondary school.

-The Inclusion department runs a Breakfast Club for all students from 7.30- 8.15a.m. in the L9 club room, where they are given a range of different breakfasts throughout the week as well as activities to do.
+The Inclusion department runs a Breakfast Club for all students from 7.30- 8.15 where students are provided with a range of different breakfasts throughout the week as well as activities to do.

 Every day at break time there is a break club available in the L9 club room.
 This is available to all students who are supported by a teaching assistant.